 With that in mind, owners of covered vehicles should be on the lookout for common defects, such as:

 California’s lemon law covers any defect that “substantially impairs the use, value, or safety” of the vehicle.
 If you are unsure whether a specific defect meets this standard, ask us.

-California enacted one of the strongest lemon laws in the country in order to protect consumers like you.
-Used car owners who are experiencing a problem covered by warranty should take the following steps:
+California has enacted one of the strongest lemon laws in the country to protect consumers like you.
+Used-car owners who are experiencing a problem covered by warranty should take the following steps:

 1 – Bring the vehicle in for repair at an authorized dealership.

 2 – Obtain a copy of the work order (ask for a copy on the first visit, even if the dealer cannot attempt the repairs that day).